Tmin1021/MR-Flood/README.md

 ### `EventManager.cs`
 Contains utility toggles such as water-plane visibility, OSM/Bing material switching, and bounds control for the city model.

-### `RuntimeNavMeshBuilder.cs`
-Builds a NavMesh at runtime.
-This is included for experimentation but is separate from the graph-based route system.

 ## Project Workflow

 1. Load the city model into the scene.